 2. Layer Up for Cosiness

-Hot sleeper?
-Meet cold sleeper.
-The point is, not everyone feels the same temperature during the night.
-Cater to everyone’s needs, and make your guest bedroom extra comfortable, by layering up the bed with blankets, throws, and pillows.
+We don’t all feel the same temperature during the night.
+Cater to everyone’s needs, and make your guest bedroom extra comfortable, by layering up the bed with quilts, throws, and extra squishy pillows.

 3. Light it up